PeachKingHunter/RUST_MazeCoreDefender/README.md

 Welcome on this repo

 -> I create this game for learning rust

 The Game (no finished)
--> A player can move and should protect an core
+- The player should PROTECT the core
--> Enemie try to go to the core
+- Enemies try to DESTROY the core
--> Player can "eat" enemies
+- Player can KILL enemies (yellow cube)

 TODO:
--> spawn core at the begining of the game
+- Spawn core at the begining of the game
--> Spawn enemies
+- Spawn enemies
--> pathfiding for enemies moves
+- Pathfiding for enemies moves
--> end explosion on enemie reach the core
+- At end -> explosion on enemie reach the core